Billingegroup/cookiecutter/doc/source/cookiecutter-guide.rst

 ..
 Important:: Skip this section and go to :ref:`2.
 Cookiecutter main workflow <cookiecutter-workflow-main>` if you are starting a new project!

-1. Fork and clone the the repostory.
+1. Fork and clone the the repository.

 2. ``cd`` into the top-level directory of that project.